jishi/node-sonos-http-api/README.md

-You can find Apple Music song and album IDs via the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) and have it play in the queue.
+You can find Apple Music song and album IDs via the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) and have them play in the queue.

 You can pass an artist name, song title, or combination artist name + song title and it will retrieve the closest match.
 An artist search will replace the queue with up to 50 of the artist's most popular